 | Setup Time | Days to weeks | Under 24 hours |

 The SBA (Small Business Administration) recommends that service businesses evaluate software platforms on total cost of ownership, not just monthly subscription fees.
-Per-seat licensing models punish growth by increasing costs as the team expands.
+Per-seat licensing models penalize growth by increasing costs as the team expands.

 Migration Workflow